Medicine interviews for Glasgow University will run from late November 2025 to March 2026. For 2026 entry, interviews are being conducted online.

 The UCAT cut-off score for 2024 entry was 2500.
 This cut-off varies each year, depending on the competition.

 Glasgow University uses the panel interview format for its Medicine interviews.
-There will be two interviewers.
-There are usually two panels (Panel A and Panel B), and the whole interview process lasts for around 30 minutes.
+There are usually two panels (Panel A and Panel B) with two interviewers, and the whole process lasts for around 30 minutes.
 Panel A questions focus on being a Doctor and your ideas about this, whereas Panel B questions focus on ethical scenarios and discussion.

 International applicants should also be prepared to attend an interview.